OWASP/owasp-mastg/risks/MASVS-PRIVACY/1-data-minimization/sensitive-data-in-network-traffic/android-data-in-traffic-capture/demo-1/demo.md

 ### Sample

+The snippet below shows sample code that sends sensitive data over the network using the `HttpURLConnection` class.
+The data is sent to `https://httpbin.org/post` which is a dummy endpoint that returns the data it receives.

-{{ MastgTest.kt }}
+{{ MastgTest.kt # MastgTest_reversed.java }}

 ### Steps

-1. Start the device, in this case, the Android emulator:
+Start the device, in this case, the Android emulator:

 ```bash
 emulator -avd Pixel_3a_API_33_arm64-v8a -writable-system
 ```

-2. Run mitmproxy with the custom script for logging sensitive data and dump the relevant traffic to a file.
+Run mitmproxy with the custom script for logging sensitive data and dump the relevant traffic to a file.

+Note that the script is preconfigured with data that's already considered sensitive for this application.
+When running this test in a real-world scenario, you should determine which data is considered sensitive based on the app's privacy policy and relevant privacy regulations.
+One recommended way to do this is by checking the app's privacy policy and the App Store Privacy declarations.

 {{ mitm_sensitive_logger.py }}

 {{ run.sh }}

-3. Launch the app from Android Studio and click the button in the app.
+Launch the app from Android Studio and click the button which will send the sensitive data over the network.
+The script will capture the network traffic and log the sensitive data.

 ### Observation

-The script has identified several instances in the network traffic where sensitive data is sent.
+The script has identified several instances of sensitive data in the network traffic.

+- The first instance is a POST request to `https://httpbin.org/post` which contains the sensitive data values in the request body.
+- The second instance is a response from `https://httpbin.org/post` which contains the sensitive data values in the response body.

 {{ sensitive_data.log }}

 ### Evaluation

-Review each of the reported instances.

-- The first instance is a POST request to `https://httpbin.org/post` which contains the sensitive data values in the request body.
-- The second instance is a response from `https://httpbin.org/post` which contains the sensitive data values in the response body.
+After reviewing the captured network traffic, we can conclude that the test fails because the sensitive data is sent over the network.

 This is a dummy example, but in a real-world scenario, you should determine which of the reported instances are privacy-relevant and need to be addressed.